-The financial statements set out on pages 18 to 100 have been prepared in accordance with International Financial Reporting Standards (IFRS) and in the manner required by the Kenyan Companies Act, 2015.
+The financial statements have been prepared in accordance with IFRS Accounting Standards and in the manner required by the Kenyan Companies Act, 2015.

 For Kenyan Companies Act, 2015 reporting purposes in these financial statements, the balance sheet is represented by the statement of financial position, and the profit and loss account is presented in the statement of profit or loss and other comprehensive income.